 Synthetic fragrance: Synthetic fragrances can either be original aromas that don’t exist in nature or may be created to be nature-identical (using the same chemical formula or atomical structure as the natural extract).
 Synthetic aromas are known to have many side effects on health such as common allergies like asthma, hives, dermatitis and wheezing, to hormone disruption, metabolic disease and thyroid problems, birth defects and the potential for triggering cancer cells to develop.

 Synthetic musks: The original musk scents were derived from musk deer, civet or sperm whales (ambergris).
 Nowadays, musks are entirely synthetic and are made using aromachemicals.
 These are rarely listed on the perfume labels, but are among the most toxic of the synthetic fragrance extracts.
 Side effects can include endocrine disruption, organ system toxicity, reproductive toxicity and generally allergic reactions.
 Synthetic musks accumulate in human fat tissue and breast milk so can readily be passed on to breastfeeding babies.

-Phthalates: Phthalates perform a few functions in synthetic perfumes.
-They can be included as part of a preservative system, and can be used to extend the fragrance so it lasts longer on the skin.
-Phthalates have been implicated in a number of wide-ranging health issues including certain cancers, asthma, breast cancer, obesity, male fertility issues and birth defects.
+Phthalates: Phthalates are essentially liquid plastics, and perform a few functions in synthetic perfumes: they can be included as part of a preservative system, and can be used to extend the fragrance so it lasts longer on the skin.
+Phthalates are very strong endocrine disruptors have been implicated in a number of wide-ranging health issues including certain cancers, asthma, breast cancer, obesity, male fertility issues and birth defects.